Arriflex 35, 35II, 35 IIA, 35 IIB, 35 IIC, 35 IIIC

 The 35IIC can also be fitted with a Nikon F mount to allow the use of inexpensive 35mm still format lenses.

-Spare parts for the 35IIC are generally no longer available from ARRI.
-However, the stock of spare parts among many camera service companies in the industry is still reasonably good.
-We have our own jealously guarded little stash of IIC spares at CinemaTechnic.
+Spare parts for the 35IIC no longer available from ARRI.
+There is a very limited stock of spare parts at independet repair centers and rental houses.
+I have own jealously guarded little stash of IIC spares at CinemaTechnic.
+Feel free to get in touch if you need a spare part